RathaKM/java8Learning/README.md

 How to run:
 ----------
-This project was created by IntelliJ.
+This project was created by using IntelliJ.
 You can import and run all the examples using <i>mvn test</i> or you can run the individual tests from test/java package.